dimitrisDlt/Mini-3D-Church-Organ/README.md

 This is a toy project I have been working on, using C++ and Qt Quick Framework, sfizz and portaudio libraries, to facilitate playing the church organ on a pc keyboard, without the need of music theory or an external midi keyboard.

-This project is abstracting the piano keys in a way so that every keystroke belongs in the D minor scale, so the every combination enables harmony without worrying about which piano keys sound well together.
+This project is abstracting the piano keys in a way so that every keystroke belongs to the D minor scale, so that every combination enables harmony without worrying about which piano keys sound well together.
 Of course providing only the notes of the D minor scale is very limiting, but this project is just for playing something cool.
 Nevertheless, the ability to switch between major and minor scales will be added soon.